Cathe0n/Cyber-Investigator-guide/README.md

 - What systems are affected ?
 - How important is this system to production ?

 This can give you an idea/foundation on how to proceed with investigating the incident.
 Take note of how important the system is to the client, you cannot delay them too much as they are actively losing money.
 If there’s a time crunch the client should have a backup in place just for such an incident but if that’s not the case try to assist in setting up a backup system (technically not your job though sooo).
 DO NOT affect the crime scene without documentation.
 You either process the crime scene live and as fast as possible since it’s crucial to the client.
-This of course limits how many artefacts/crumbs can be gathered compared to the imaging process or also known as offline analysis.
+This of course limits how many artefacts/crumbs can be gathered compared to the imaging process or also known as static analysis.

 # Website incident handling (Phishing).